-A Mendix project consists of some project-level documents and a number of modules.
-Each module can contain many documents again.
+A Mendix project consists of project-level documents and a number of modules.
+Each module can contain many documents.
 At the project level there are some settings and documents that apply to your project as a whole.
 For example, navigation is a project-level document; the menu bar is project-wide and can refer to functionality in all modules.
 Most documents, however, live at the level of a module.

-Project settings include the languages for the end user, project directory and database and server settings.
+Project settings include the languages for the end-user, project directory and database and server settings.

 See Project Settings.

 At the project level you can change the security level, manage user roles and manage administrator and anonymous user access.